 - Annual Review of the Constitution a review was carried out by the Monitoring Officer and reported to Full Council on 26 May 2022.
 Various changes were made to the Constitution including the Scheme of Delegation.
 It also included a review of the Council's scrutiny arrangements which resulted in a number of recommendations being made. - Annual Fraud Report 2021/22 reported to Audit and Governance Committee 21 April 2022.
 It highlights the work that has been undertaken for the prevention and detection of fraud, corruption and financial misconduct.
-The report also highlighted the work undertaken to prevent fraud in relation to business grants. - Annual Scrutiny report 2021/22 reported to Full Council on 26 May 2022.
+The report also highlighted the work undertaken to prevent fraud in relation to business grants. - Annual Scrutiny Report 2021/22 reported to Full Council on 26 May 2022.
 It provides a summary of the work undertaken by scrutiny in 2021-22 and outlines future work programmes.
 During the year, the Council also conducted a review of scrutiny arrangements which included the involvement of "Centre for Governance and Scrutiny."
-The review found good arrangements in place with some recommendations to the Constitution as referred to above. - Annual Standards and Adjudication Committee Report reported to the Standards and Adjudication Committee 27 September 2021.
+The review found good arrangements in place with some recommendations to the Constitution as referred to above. - Annual Standards and Adjudication Committee Report reported to the Standards and Adjudication Committee 21 September 2022.
 This report presents the latest annual report of the Standards and Adjudication Committee.
 In addition to general information about the committee, it provides an overview of the committee's work on handling complaints alleging breaches of the Members' Code of Conduct.
-During the period covered by this report seven new complaints were received involving members, compared to 16 received during the previous Municipal Year.
-It would be reasonable to assume that reduced Member activity during the COVID-19 pandemic may have contributed to the reduced number of complaints.
+During the period covered by this report 15 new complaints were received involving members, compared to 7 received during the previous Municipal Year.
+It is noted that the number of complaints received during 2021/22 is similar to that of 2019/20 after a lower figure in 2020/21 during the time of the COVID pandemic.